E3SM-Project/polaris/docs/developers_guide/framework/model.md

 {py:meth}`polaris.ModelStep.add_yaml_file()` within the {ref}`dev-step-init`
 or {ref}`dev-step-setup` method.
 Calling one of these methods simply adds the file to  a list that will be parsed if and when the step gets set up.
-(This way, it is  safe to add namelist files to a step in init even if that test case will never  get set up or run.)
+(This way, it is  safe to add namelist files to a step in init even if that task will never  get set up or run.)

 The format of the yaml file is a hierarchical list of sections with config